Hazmat suit: Overview

 The hazmat suit generally includes breathing air supplies to provide clean, uncontaminated air for the wearer.
 In laboratory use, clean air may be supplied through attached hoses.
 This air is usually pumped into the suit at positive pressure with respect to the surroundings as an additional protective measure against the introduction of dangerous agents into a potentially ruptured or leaking suit.

 Working in a hazmat suit is very strenuous, as the suits tend to be less flexible than conventional work garments.
 With the exception of laboratory versions, hazmat suits can be hot and poorly ventilated (if at all).
 Therefore, use is usually limited to short durations of up to 2 hours, depending on the difficulty of the work.
 Level A (United States) suits, for example, are limited by their air supply to around 15–20 minutes of very strenuous work (such as a firefighting rescue in a building).

 However, OSHA/EPA protective level A suits/ensembles are not typically used in firefighting rescue, especially during a building/structure fire.
-National Fire Protection Association (NFPA) compliant "turnout gear", and NIOSH-certified SCBA, or CBRN SCBA, are the primary protection technologies for structure firefighting in the US.
+National Fire Protection Association (NFPA) compliant "turnout gear", and NIOSH-certified or CBRN self-contained breathing apparatus (SCBA) are the primary protection technologies for structure firefighting in the US.